The idyllic Swiss countryside is great for children. Find out how local families find the right balance with our guide to parenting in Switzerland.

 “It made him really more independent.
 And also more mature, I think.
 And responsible,” Hunziker said.

-In Switzerland, it’s common to see children trudging along city streets to school or stopping at a playground.
+In Switzerland, the parenting style makes it common to see children trudging along city streets to school.
 They’re all out of earshot from parents.

 “I think for kids to be independent as much as possible is something quite normal,” says Alexander Renggli, a diplomat with the Swiss foreign ministry and father of two in Bern.
 He sees a possible tie-in with Switzerland’s political system of direct democracy.
 “Maybe it’s part of also a fundamental political value we have in Switzerland.
 It’s what we call self-responsibility.”

 Renggli spent much of his childhood abroad in places where he could not go out by himself.
-As a parent, he appreciates the Swiss way.
+As a parent, he appreciates parenting in Switzerland.

 “I could well imagine that this also translates down into basic ways, how we’re being socialized, how we’re being raised as kids, in a way that you’re expected to grow up rather quickly, or at least to take responsibility, and be responsible for yourself,” he said.

-Many of the crime rates in the US are lower than when middle-aged parents grew up and took for granted walking to school or playing on their own in their neighborhood.
+Many of the crime rates in the US are lower than when middle-aged parents grew up.
+They took for granted walking to school or playing on their own in their neighborhood.
 That’s also true with some crime rates in nations such as the United Kingdom, Canada, and Australia.

 Skenazy, who penned the book after writing a newspaper column about letting her nine-year-old son ride the subway alone in New York City in 2008, said Switzerland provides a good example of not ‘overprotecting’ children.